 Smoked Sausage Corn Chowder

 Yes, turkey sausage links can be used interchangeably with the pork smoked sausage I used in the recipe.

-Serving of smoked sausage corn chowder garnished with green onions.
+Serve smoked sausage corn chowder with

+Smoked Sausage Corn Chowder